 they echoed the words of G. W. Tryon: "That this shell is

-a scalaiform monstrosity cannot be doubted, but what may be its
+a scalariform monstrosity cannot be doubted, but what may be its

-No others were known until the early 1930's when several, exactly comparable, were fished up in Japanese waters; it was no longer a monstrosity and its systematic position was established a few years later.
-It is a member of the Turridae.
+No others were known until the early 1930's when several, exactly comparable, were fished up in Japanese waters; it was no longer a monstrosity, and its systematic position was established a few years later.
+It is a member of the Raphitomidae.

-As more specimens were found so their commercial value escalated and high prices were paid for them until the 1950's; from then on they were common enough to be obtained fairly cheaply.
+As more specimens were found, their commercial value escalated, and high prices were paid for them until the 1950's; from then on they were common enough to be obtained fairly cheaply.